Reapism/RSG/README.md

 # New-Rsg
-The new Random string generator thats backed up by a library and using blazer as an interface for it
+The new Random string generator thats backed up by a library and using Blazor as an interface for it

 This is a fun project in the meantime to inspire other work that comes along.